mtacker/snowflake-demo/README.md

 ## Latest issue with EXECUTE IMMEDIATE FROM

 In this new (occassional) error, Snowflake seems to forget the schema location of our stage repository.
-'ADM_CONTROL_DB.DEPLOY.SNOWFLAKE_GIT_REPO' is the actual location of our local git stage.
+'adm_platform_DB.DEPLOY.SNOWFLAKE_GIT_REPO' is the actual location of our local git stage.
 But for some reason all of the sudden SF might think it's located in 'PNC_SALES_DB.BRONZE.SNOWFLAKE_GIT_REPO'.
 "PNC_SALES_DB.BRONZE" is the schema being operated on in the current (failing) step.

 NOTE> Line 56 in the error is now line 67 in the failing script: [sf_deploy_prd.sql](apps/sf_deploy_prd.sql).
 It's now line 67 because I added the error text and another FETCH call to see if I can "remind" EXECUTE IMMEDIATE FROM of the correct stage location.